thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

 ## Technical Stack

-- Frontend: React.js (with a routing library like React Router and a state management library like Redux or React Context API).
+- Frontend: React.js (with a routing library like React Router and a state management library React Context API).
 - Backend (Microservices): A robust framework like Node.js with Express, Python with Flask/Django REST Framework, or Java with Spring Boot.
 Each service can potentially use a different technology if needed, showcasing polyglot persistence and programming.
 - Database: MySQL for relational data storage.
 - Containerization: Docker for packaging each microservice and the React app.